mathjax/MathJax-test/web/docs/source/components.rst

 made of a set of several Python scripts as well as configuration files in the ``MathJax-tests/testRunner/config/`` directory.

-Once you have correctly set up the :ref:`Web servers <web-server>` and at least one :ref:`test machine <test-machine>`, you can execute a testing instance with the following command:
+Once you have correctly set up the :ref:`Web servers <web-servers>` and at least one :ref:`test machine <test-machine>`, you can execute a testing instance with the following command: